jacobp100/cssta/README.md

 # CSSTA

-Experimental project.
-Basically CSS Modules, but puts the CSS in the files, because that might be useful for some projects.
+Experimental project very similar to [styled components](https://styled-components.com), except that it can generate real CSS files, and gives more prop validation than styled components.

 **Can generate real CSS files for production** (with really tiny class names).

-Like CSS Modules, it

-* Scopes class names
-* Scopes animation names

-Unlike CSS Modules, it

-* Does not allow variables (except for CSS `var(--name)`, see note in *composition*)
-* Does not include `:global` and `:local` pseudos
+Scopes all declarations as well as keyframes.

 ```
 npm install --save cssta